syncfusion-content/asp.netmvc-docs/aspnetmvc/Dialog/Getting-Started.md

 ## Create a Dialog

-Create a MVC Project and add the necessary Dlls and scripts with the help of the given [MVC Getting Started](http://help.syncfusion.com/aspnetmvc/getting-started) documentation.
+Create a MVC Project and add the necessary DLL and scripts with the help of the given [MVC Getting Started](http://help.syncfusion.com/aspnetmvc/getting-started) documentation.

 Add the following code snippet to the corresponding view page to render the Dialog.